Criticism of socialism: Reduced prosperity

 Ludwig von Mises is best known for his work on praxeology studies comparing communism and capitalism.

 Austrian school economist Hans-Hermann Hoppe argued that countries where the means of production are nationalized are not as prosperous as those where the means of production are under private control ("prosperous" is defined in terms of GDP).
-However, not all socialists subscribe to the idea of nationalization, some preferring socialisation instead.
+However, not all socialists subscribe to the idea of nationalization, some preferring other forms of socialisation instead.

 Another Austrian school economist, Ludwig von Mises, argued that aiming for more equal incomes through state intervention necessarily leads to a reduction in national income and therefore average income.
 Consequently, he says that the socialist chooses the objective of a more equal distribution of income on the assumption that the marginal utility of income to a poor person is greater than that to a rich person.
 According to Mises, this mandates a preference for a lower average income over inequality of income at a higher average income.
 He sees no rational justification for this preference, and he also states that there is little evidence that the objective of greater income equality is achieved.

 Mises also says: "The only certain fact about Russian affairs under the Soviet regime with regard to which all people agree is: that the standard of living of the Russian masses is much lower than that of the masses in the country which is universally considered as the paragon of capitalism, the United States of America.
 If we were to regard the Soviet regime as an experiment, we would have to say that the experiment has clearly demonstrated the superiority of capitalism and the inferiority of socialism".

+A 2025 study estimated that socialist experiments across the world reduced annual GDP growth by two percent points due to the lack of informative price mechanisms, dispersed knowledge, property rights and soft budget constraints.